Britastic/githubIsFun/Zuckerberg/git_notes.md

 on a regular basis in order to keep up with changes.
 * If you're going to submit lots of pull requests, it's a good idea to use branches.
-See the main readme for a good branching tutorial.
+See the main README for a good branching tutorial.